TEDDIE HWANG

 Picture

 I'm currently revisiting J.S.
 Bach's violin sonata in B minor with obbligato harpsichord, BWV 1014 for an upcoming program.
 Today in my practice I was reminded again of the golden rule - the first note after a tie or long note is most often light.
-You still have to look at context of course, and suspensions would be an exception, but this is a small detail which can be easy to miss.
-Take a look at the first two bars of the "Andante" above, which is the second movement of the sonata.
+There are exceptions of course, but this is a small detail which can be easy to miss.
+Take a look at the first two bars of the "Andante", which is the second movement of the sonata.

-Apparently, the slur between the A and G is not in the original, but the editor put it in as there are many inconsistencies regarding the articulation grouping of two's.
-It IS a good suggestion, but one could also tongue lightly and play the G in diminuendo from the A. The "in diminuendo" concept is more important than whether it should be slurred or tongued.
-This will then set off the B nicely, let it "pop" a little, like just a touch of light on the edges of some clouds.
+Apparently, the slur between the A and G is not in the original, but the editor put it in as there are many inconsistencies regarding this articulation grouping in this movement.
+It IS a good suggestion, or one could also tongue lightly and play the G in diminuendo from the A. The "in diminuendo" concept is more important than whether it should be slurred or tongued.
+This will then set off the B nicely, let it "pop" a little, like just a touch of light on the edges of some sunset clouds.
 In fact, the entire movement is doing just that - the motifs are like wispy layers which keep rising, descending, floating.

 Picture